JEFFERSON WOMEN'S GOLF LEAGUE

-You must play the ball as it lies.
-Free Relief is allowed for abnormal course conditions including immovable obstructions, temporary water, embedded ball and dangerous animal conditions.
+- You must play the ball as it lies.
+Free Relief is allowed for abnormal course conditions including immovable obstructions, the cart path and areas used as a cart path, temporary water, embedded ball and dangerous animal conditions.
 You may pick up your ball and drop within 1 club length of the point of nearest relief, no closer to the hole.
-For relief from the cart path, see JWGL specific rules.

-You may only move your ball from interference by a natural obstruction (such as a big root or a tree) by declaring an unplayable lie and taking a one stroke penalty.
-You may place your ball (no closer to the hole) within two clubs lengths of the place where the ball lies, or go back on a line which includes both the point where your ball lies and the hole and drop within one club length of a point on this line.
+- You may only move your ball from interference by a natural obstruction (such as a big root or a tree) by declaring an unplayable lie and taking a one stroke penalty.
+You may drop your ball (no closer to the hole) within two clubs lengths of the place where the ball lies, or go back on a line which includes both the point where your ball lies and the hole and drop the ball on this line.

 If your ball strikes an overhead electrical wire, you have the option to play the ball as is or to replay the shot with no penalty.

 The boundary fence surrounding Jefferson may come into play on holes #1, #3, #6, #7, #8 and #9.
 If your ball comes to rest in bounds close to the fence, but unplayable, you may drop a ball within two club lengths of the fence (no nearer the hole), no penalty.